 2. Gold Dust Wattle (Acacia acinacea)

 Gold dust wattle is found native all over Australia, but they are short-lived.
-While these gorgeous ornamental shrubs have vivid yellow flowers for the first few years, they tend to live for just fifteen years, and their colouring fades after around five years.
+While these gorgeous ornamental species have vivid yellow flowers for the first few years, they tend to live for just fifteen years, and their colouring fades after around five years.

 However, for new gardens where the soil is in poor condition, growing acacia is an easy way to open up the soil structure again.